Rays erase 6-run deficit, beat Blue Jays on wild pitch in 10

 Meadows’ homer was his 19th of the season, and his third homer and sixth hit in seven career at-bats against Thornton.

+“Austin Meadows has my number, so I’m going to have to figure something out to get him out,” Thornton said.
+“It just came down to three pitches really that were over the heart of the plate.
+They weren’t well executed at all.
+I’ve got to learn from it and move on.”

 It was the third time in the last four Blue Jays-Rays meetings in which a team came back from a deficit of six or more runs to win.
 The Blue Jays came back from 9-2 down to beat the Rays 10-9 in 12 innings on July 27.
 The Rays came back to win 10-9 the following day after trailing 8-1.

+“When you’re down 6-0, you’ve got to have a lot of things go your way,” Rays manager Kevin Cash said.

 The Blue Jays led 6-0 on Tuesday after Drury’s three-run homer off Rays opener Andrew Kittredge in the second, Cavan Biggio’s solo homer off reliever Ryan Yarbrough in the third, and two additional runs aided by errors in the fourth.
 Drury’s homer was his 13th and Biggio hit his 10th.